EOSIO/eos/contracts/arisen.sudo/README.md

 The transaction to create the `arisen.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
 This transaction needs to first be generated and stored as JSON into a file so that it can be used in the arisecli command to propose the transaction to the arisen.msig contract.

 A simple way to generate a transaction to create a new account is to use the `arisecli system newaccount`.
 However, that sub-command currently only accepts a single public key as the owner and active authority of the new account.
-However, the owner and active authorities of the new account should only be satisfied by the `active` permission of `eosio`.
+However, the owner and active authorities of the new account should only be satisfied by the `active` permission of `arisen`.
 One option is to create the new account with the some newly generated key, and then later update the authorities of the new account using `arisecli set account permission`.
 This guide will take an alternative approach which atomically creates the new account in its proper configuration.

 Three unsigned transactions will be generated using arisecli and then the actions within those transactions will be appropriately stitched together into a single transaction which will later be proposed using the arisen.msig contract.

 First, generate a transaction to capture the necessary actions involved in creating a new account:
 ```
-$ arisecli system newaccount -s -j -d --transfer --stake-net "1.000 SYS" --stake-cpu "1.000 SYS" --buy-ram-kbytes 50 eosio arisen.sudo EOS8MMUW11TAdTDxqdSwSqJodefSoZbFhcprndomgLi9MeR2o8MT4 > generated_account_creation_trx.json
+$ arisecli system newaccount -s -j -d --transfer --stake-net "1.000 RSN" --stake-cpu "1.000 RSN" --buy-ram-kbytes 50 arisen arisen.sudo EOS8MMUW11TAdTDxqdSwSqJodefSoZbFhcprndomgLi9MeR2o8MT4 > generated_account_creation_trx.json
-726964ms thread-0   main.cpp:429                  create_action        ] result: {"binargs":"0000000000ea305500004d1a03ea305500c80000"} arg: {"code":"eosio","action":"buyrambytes","args":{"payer":"eosio","receiver":"arisen.sudo","bytes":51200}}
+726964ms thread-0   main.cpp:429                  create_action        ] result: {"binargs":"0000000000ea305500004d1a03ea305500c80000"} arg: {"code":"arisen","action":"buyrambytes","args":{"payer":"arisen","receiver":"arisen.sudo","bytes":51200}}
-726967ms thread-0   main.cpp:429                  create_action        ] result: {"binargs":"0000000000ea305500004d1a03ea3055102700000000000004535953000000001027000000000000045359530000000001"} arg: {"code":"eosio","action":"delegatebw","args":{"from":"eosio","receiver":"arisen.sudo","stake_net_quantity":"1.0000 SYS","stake_cpu_quantity":"1.0000 SYS","transfer":true}}
+726967ms thread-0   main.cpp:429                  create_action        ] result: {"binargs":"0000000000ea305500004d1a03ea3055102700000000000004535953000000001027000000000000045359530000000001"} arg: {"code":"arisen","action":"delegatebw","args":{"from":"arisen","receiver":"arisen.sudo","stake_net_quantity":"1.0000 RSN","stake_cpu_quantity":"1.0000 RSN","transfer":true}}
 $ cat generated_account_creation_trx.json
 {
   "expiration": "2018-06-29T17:11:36",